PaddlePaddle/PaddleHub/modules/image/Image_gan/stgan_celeba/README_en.md

 - ### Module Introduction

-  - STGAN takes the difference between the original attribute and the target attribute as input, and  proposes STUs (Selective transfer units) to select and modify features of the encoder.
+  - STGAN takes the original attribute and the target attribute as input, and proposes STUs (Selective transfer units) to select and modify features of the encoder.
 The PaddleHub Module is trained one Celeba dataset and currently supports attributes of "Bald", "Bangs", "Black_Hair", "Blond_Hair", "Brown_Hair", "Bushy_Eyebrows", "Eyeglasses", "Gender", "Mouth_Slightly_Open", "Mustache", "No_Beard", "Pale_Skin", "Aged".

 ## II.
 Installation